ImageMagick/Usage-Markdown/morphology/index.md

 ### Verbose Output of Changes {#verbose}

 If you want to see the results of iterating (repeating) a morphological operation, you can set the "`-verbose`" option, which turns on the [Verbose Operational Control](../basics/#verbose).
-As the morphology operator iterates, it will report a incrementing count of the iteration, and how many pixels in the image were changed by each iterated step.
+As the morphology operator iterates, it will report an incrementing count of the iteration, and how many pixels in the image were changed by each iterated step.
 The output is to standard error, so that you can still pipe the image results..

-For example lets '`Dilate`' the single pixel image using the larger '`Octagon`' kernel until the whole image has been filled with white and no more changes can be made to the image.
+For example, let's '`Dilate`' the single pixel image using the larger '`Octagon`' kernel until the whole image has been filled with white and no more changes can be made to the image.
 Remember an iteration limit of '`-1`' means iterate forever, or until no more changes are seen.

 ~~~{data-capture-err=verbose_iterate.txt}